 Introduction to Genetic Genealogy: Dead People Can Talk After All http://tinyurl.com/geneticgenealogyguide

 Note: the best way to absorb these lessons is to read them one at a time and follow the suggested links--not only will this help with "beginner's head spinning syndrome"-- it will allow you to absorb the material more fully.
 If you are an advanced beginner or intermediate you might find the terminology and background in Lesson 5 invaluable no matter which lessons are of interest.
 Also have a look at Lesson 11 which has a list of resources to help you including a new "Cheat Sheet File" category.
 If you really want to help your understanding and are considering a genetics course let me suggest a much better alternative.
 Either a refresher course in Statistics for those who haven't used it in a while or if you have never taken Statistics please consider an online course or one through your local community college.
 Even for the mathematically challenged grasping a few points on probability and statistical analysis is very worthwhile.
 It is applied math which makes it far more interesting, relevant and fun.
 You will use it every day.
 Really.
-Since I wrote this guide over a year ago many things constantly change.
+Since I wrote this guide over four years ago many things constantly change.
 I try to keep up but it is nearly impossible.
 If you find non-working links or instructions that are no longer valid drop me a line.